-The DCAP will contribute to the conservation of certain existing resources through substitution by secondary resources derived from the region.
+The DCAP will contribute to the conservation of certain existing resources in the region through substitution by secondary resources derived from the region.
 The increase in recycling, composting and preparation of a secondary fuel for power generation all displace the need for primary resources.
 In terms of the regional resources there may be some displacement effects in terms of peat, silica and aggregate derived from the region; however the substitution with secondary materials is likely to provide an environmental benefit and may also act to conserve resources in some instances.
 In addition to the generation of renewable electricity in the region, there is the potential for waste heat to be utilised within local proximity of a thermal treatment plant providing an environmental, economic and strategic benefit.
 There is likely to be a net benefit to society in the region in terms of jobs and availability of secondary materials through a strategy capturing resources for reprocessing and providing raw materials and goods for sale and reuse.
 Initiatives aimed at minimising waste will also provide an environmental benefit and may deliver economic benefits to the region, in addition to conserving the regions landfill capacity.

-In addition green procurement policies will encourage the use of recycled products to promote demand for secondary raw materials and energy efficiency.
+In addition, green procurement policies will encourage the use of recycled products to promote demand for secondary raw materials and energy efficiency.
 Corporate procurement policies are in place to support the purchase of recycled paper and guidance and criteria are aim to encourage the use of more sustainable resources.
+In addition, Wirral has worked closely with the contractor to establish a commercial outlet for the compost material and has worked with the contractor responsible for the dry recyclable collection to develop more local markets.

-On balance the DCAP is considered to have a positive effect on the sustainable use of natural resources.
+On balance, the DCAP is considered to have a positive effect on the sustainable use of natural resources.